 Our national competition is open to all students who take part in Apps for Good courses either at school or home.
 Empower and encourage your students to submit their projects through the student awards page.

 We are looking for solutions that demonstrate innovative thinking and stand out from the rest.
-Finalists and winners are selected by our judges from the industry.
+Finalists and winners are selected by our shortlisters and judges from our industry partners.

 For your students to succeed in the Awards they will need to both meet our judging criteria and present an entry that stands out from the many we receive each year.

 You should also familiarise yourself with the competition rules:

 Students need to submit their entry on the student awards page.
 You'll be sent a confirmation email when an entry is submitted.